 In March 2020, the Government launched the Everyone In initiative to encourage all rough sleepers to come into accommodation during the Pandemic.
-The closure of many hotel and guest house facilities used to provide emergency housing and the need to provide accommodation for individuals with COVID-19 symptoms led the need for new ways of working.
+The closure of many hotel and guest house facilities usually used to provide emergency housing combined with a need for accommodation for people with COVID-19 symptoms presented challenges.
 Working with a local hotel, closed due to the Pandemic, the Team arranged access to 13 rooms.
 The Team received funding from the Rough Sleeper Initiative 4 (RSI4) programme following a successful bid to support this.
 Clients were given access to kitchen facilities and regular food bank parcels were provided.
-Night Marshalls provided overnight safety and security to clients for a number of months.
+Night Marshalls provided overnight safety and security to clients for several months.

 In addition, the Team sourced and set up 8 self-contained cabins for single people in a leisure centre carpark.
 The cabins provided a resource for any individuals experiencing COVID symptoms, enabling them to self-isolate safely.
-Hot meals and food parcels were provided at the point of full lockdown in March 2020.
+Hot meals and food parcels were provided at the point of full lockdown in 2020.
 Cabin occupants were provided with microwaves, mini fridges, TVs, crockery, cleaning materials, toiletries, bedding and towels.
 A partnership with Surrey County Council enabled 3 cabins to be made available for their clients.
 The cabins were part funded by government Cold Weather Funding £6,400 for rough sleepers and Protect Plus Funding of £5,000.